intersystems-community/PythonGateway/README.md

 write ##class(isc.py.Callout).Unload()
 ```

+# Context persistence

+Python context can be persisted into InterSystems IRIS and restored later on.
+There are currently three public functions:

+- Save context: `set sc = ##class(isc.py.data.Context).SaveContext(verbose, .context)` where `verbose` specifies displaying context after saving, and `context` is a resulting Python context.
+Get context id with `context.%Id()`
+- Display context: `do ##class(isc.py.data.Context).DisplayContext(id)` where `id` is an id of a stored context.
+Leave empty to display current context.
+- Restore context: `do ##class(isc.py.data.Context).RestoreContext(id, verbose, clear)` where `clear` kills currently loaded context if set to 1.

 # Test Business Process

 Along with callout code and Interoperability adapter there's also a test Interoperability Production and test Business Process.
 To use them: